Skip to main content

 When the SDK makes a request to the server, the Bucketeer system will have access to all attributes above to perform the targeting evaluation.

-To use rollout rules based on end-users' attributes, you will select the Compare option after clicking on Add rule button.
+To use rollout rules based on end-user attributes, you will select the Compare option after clicking on the Add rule button.
 Then, you can use any existing end-user attributes to compare and assign different variations.

 rollout rule definition based on attributes